ActianCorp/zeenea-platform-docs/docs/zeenea-connector-dbt.md

 ### Synchronization

-The connector will synchronize all dbt project's job and automatically represent them in the catalog.
+The connector will synchronize all DBT project's job and automatically represent them in the catalog.

 ### Lineage

-The dbt connector is able to retrieve the lineage between datasets that have been imported to the catalog.
-Datasets from other connections must have been previously imported to the catalog to be linked to the dbt process.
-This feature is available for the following systems and, for it to work, an additional parameter is needed in **the configuration file of the source system connection** as configured in the dbt connection configuration panel.
-For example, if the dbt process uses a table coming from a SQL Server table, then a new alias parameter must be added in the SQL Server connection configuration file.
+The DBT connector is able to retrieve the lineage between datasets that have been imported to the catalog.
+Datasets from other connections must have been previously imported to the catalog to be linked to the DBT process.
+This feature is available for the following systems and, for it to work, an additional parameter is needed in **the configuration file of the source system connection** as configured in the DBT connection configuration panel.
+For example, if the DBT process uses a table coming from a SQL Server table, then a new alias parameter must be added in the SQL Server connection configuration file.

 Table summarizing the possible values of the `alias` parameter to be completed in the data source configuration file: